Forging quantum data: classically defeating an IQP-based quantum test: Discussion

 \paragraph{Protocols with provable hardness}

-The attack described in this paper reiterates the value of building protocols for which \emph{passing the check itself}, rather than just simulating the quantum device, can be shown to be hard under well-established complexity-theoretic assumptions.
-For example, the protocol given in \cite{brakerski_cryptographic_2019} is secure under the hardness assumption of Learning With Errors.
+The attack described in this paper reiterates the value of building protocols for which passing the test itself, rather than just simulating the quantum device, can be shown to be hard under well-established cryptographic assumptions.
+In the past few years, a number of new trapdoor claw-free function based constructions have been proposed for demonstrating quantum computational advantage~\cite{brakerski_cryptographic_2019, brakerski2020simpler, kahanamoku2021classically, alnawakhtha_lattice-based_2022}, as well as some based on other types of cryptography~\cite{yamakawa_verifiable_2022, kalai_quantum_2022}.
 Unfortunately, such rigorous results come with a downside, which is an increase in the size and complexity of circuits that must be run on the quantum device.
-Exploring simplified protocols that are provably secure is an interesting area for further research.
+Exploring simplified protocols that are provably secure is an exciting area for further research.